 Since the start in 1998, Stockholm Pride has grown into one of Stockholm’s largest and most appreciated festivals and the largest Pride celebration in the Nordic region.

 What makes Sweden one of the most gay-friendly countries in the world is that people continue to fight for further improvements.

 In addition to RFSL, there are a number of other LGBTQ organisations that work with events, campaigns, information, education and support – often with international outreach.
 Stockholm Pride has a Stockholm Pride international solidarity fund, founded in 2006, which supports pride events in other countries.

 Many organisations in Sweden fight for the right for people who are persecuted in their home countries to get asylum in Sweden, with homosexual acts still outlawed in approximately 80 countries and territories around the world (Sweden legalised it in 1944).
 Swedish law also states that the Migration Agency will give asylum to people who are persecuted in their homeland due to sexual orientation and gender.

 Religion is often cited as a reason why people object to homosexuality and transgender people.
 The national Church of Sweden, however, has taken a clear stance for love in all its forms.

 Shortly after gender-neutral marriage laws came in effect in 2009, the Church of Sweden permitted same-sex ceremonies.
 Individual priests have the right to withstand but it is then up to the parish to find someone who will perform the ceremony.

-It is not surprising then that the Church of Sweden is represented at Stockholm Pride or that they arrange Rainbow Mass that mirrors every person’s equal worth, also from an LGBT perspective.
-Malin Strindberg, Priest at the Rainbow Mass, says: ‘Most priests are wise enough to understand that homosexual love is worth every bit as much as any other kind of love.
+The Church of Sweden is also represented at Stockholm Pride and arranges a Rainbow mass that mirrors every person’s equal worth, also from an LGBTQ perspective.
+Malin Strindberg, priest at the Rainbow Mass, says: ‘Most priests are wise enough to understand that homosexual love is worth every bit as much as any other kind of love.’